-Light can be manipulated in many ways, but whatever I do it remains something I can’t touch.
-That fascinates me.
-Our visual perception is not just what we see, it’s also how we look at it and how we interpret and understand our perception.
-This is the key inspiration to me when working with light.
-I try to find forms, shapes and colors that interests and moves me and bring it forward for the viewer to hold.
+As a material light can be manipulated in many ways, but whatever I do it still seems like something I just can’t really grasp.
+This is true for both artificial and natural light.
+This being/not being quality of light is endlessly fascinating.
+Our visual perception is not just what we see, it’s also how we look and how we interpret and understand our perception.
+Questions of how particular things themselves are perceived is thus also central for my works.
+I try to find forms, shapes and colors, ideas or simply matter that interests and moves me and bring it forward for the viewer to hold.

 The greatest beauty I’ve witnessed is always a show by nature.
-A sunrise over a calm ocean, a quiet forest in the middle of winter, a sunset on distant mountains, the blue hour..
-The examples are abundant, however, this never gets old or boring, no matter how many times you experience it.
-The sun and it’s reflections is the light that eventually every other light source inevitably is compared to, whatever the purpose.
+A sunrise over a calm ocean, a quiet forest in the middle of winter, raging storms by the north atlantic, towering cumulonimbus clouds, or the emergence of the first bees after winter.
+The examples are as abundant as moments themselves, without ever getting used up, old or boring, no matter how many times I’m there.
+In terms of light the sun and it’s reflections is the light and darkness that eventually every other light source inevitably is compared to, whatever the purpose.

 This I also strive for in my work.
 The ability to appear and disappear as effortlessly as a setting sun or speeding tsunami after a meteor.
 To build an atmosphere to enter that later continues beyond the actual work and brings something new into a context that is personal not only for me but hopefully also for the spectator.
 So that we can find connections together.